 1. Don’t force the muscle

-The first thing that you should do when you have a contracture is to avoid forcing the muscle or affected area.
+The first thing that you should do when you have a cramp is to avoid forcing the muscle or affected area.
 Therefore, try to perform the movements gently and rest as much as possible.
 In this way, you will avoid causing more damage.